OmarHossamEldin/Mini-CRM/README.md

 - Employees

 ## Getting started
-- run the commands in your termainl
+- run the commands in your terminal
 1. cp .env.example .env
 1. vim .env
 1. press i in your keyboard